PW-2024/AulasP2/docs/sprint06/FileUpload.md

 There are a few ways of storing files in a web application, such as storing them in a database, storing them in a file system, or storing them in a cloud storage service like Amazon S3 or Google Cloud Storage.

+Storing files in a database is not recommended for large files or high volumes of files, as it can lead to performance issues and increased storage costs as the database grows.

 In this lesson, we will focus on storing files in a file system, as it is the most common approach for small to medium-sized applications.

-## Process of sending files to the API and storing them in disk storage
+## Process of sending files to the API and storing them in the file system

 ### Client-side process (example with React)